 - Snail mail – when friends and family send you snail mail, be sure to tear their return address as well as your mailing address off of the envelope, these two small bits of paper are to be placed in the pile of paperwork to be shredded or burned.
 Avoid disposing of this information in general trash.

-Keep close tabs on your children in regards to their internet activity and communications.
-Leaving a child alone to explore the Internet is like setting him or her down in the middle of a city whose population consists of nothing but the most horrid reflections of humanity and leaving.
+Leaving a child alone to explore the Internet is like setting him or her down in the middle of a city, whose population consists of nothing but the most horrid reflections of humanity, and just walking away so the little ones are all alone to flounder aimlessly among a vat of degenerates.
+I certainly wouldn’t rely on a third party to try to control this sea of horror.

 Discuss the dangers of the internet world with your children just as you discuss the dangers of the non-internet world with them so they go in with their guard up and monitor their usage so your children can grow up to be fabulous contributors to the world:)